Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Wire adjacent to IVC order at and IVC and IVC proximity-coupled wire at nu=0 and nu=+-2

 One aspect of the above analysis that may not be immediately clear is the relation it implies between the spin and wire direction.
 This point is best illustrated by direct comparison with a more conventional spin-orbit coupled wire.
 In a typical $2d$ SOC-coupled material, the Rashba term takes the form $\sim k_x s^y-k_ys^x$.
 Reducing to a wire scenario (directed along the $x$ direction) then returns a $1d$ Rashba contribution $\sim k_xs^y$.
 In the presence of an in-plane Zeeman field, different behaviour should be observed depending on whether the magnetic field points parallel to the wire, $\sim \frac{1}{2}g\mu_B Bs^x$, or perpendicular to the wire, $\sim\frac{1}{2}g\mu_BBs^y$.

 By contrast, our symmetry analysis does not fix the relation between the spatial wire direction and the internal spin directions favored by SOC.
+This uncertainty occurs at two (related) levels.
+Firstly, the unknown in-plane rotation angle $\phi_R$ in the definition of $\h_R$ in Eq.~\eqref{eqn:SpinOrbitContributions} (as well as in the definition of $\h_R^*$ in Eq.~\eqref{eqn:MirrorSymRashbaDef}) signals our fundamental inability to relate spatial directions (encoded in the sublattice Pauli matrices $\sigma^{x,y}$) and spin directions (encoded in the Pauli matrices $s^{x,y}$).
+Only when the twist angle between the \emph{TMD substrate} and neighbouring graphene monolayer, $\theta_\mathrm{TMD}$, is precisely $0^\circ$ or $30^\circ$ (mod~$60^\circ$) can we definitively say that $e^{i\phi_R}$ is real \cite{li_twist-angle_2019}.
+This restriction follows from the presence of a reflection symmetry about either the $x$- or $y$-axes at those special angles.
+As discussed in Sec.~\ref{sec:MLG+SOC}, we nevertheless expect the angle $\phi_R$ to deviation very little from $0$ or $\pi$ ($\mathrm{mod}\,2\pi$).

+Even setting $\phi_R=0$ exactly does not resolve the issue of how to relate spatial and spin directions.
+The more relevant issue is likely to be the absence of mirror symmetry.
 In particular, we repeat here the second line of Eq.~\eqref{eqn:Rashba-2dHam-kexpansion}, which gives the odd parity Rashba SOC terms generated at first order:

 Generically both $\tilde{t}^{(R)}_o$ and $\tilde{t}^{(R)\prime}_o$ are non-zero.
 In the $1d$ limit we therefore obtain a sum $\sim k_x\left(\tilde{t}^{(R)}_o s^x - \tilde{t}^{(R)\prime}_o s^y\right)$, indicating that the spin axis favored by Rashba SOC depends on non-universal details.
 Since to a good approximation an applied magnetic field couples only to the wire's spin degrees of freedom, the non-universal relation between the wire orientation and spin directions implies a non-universal relation between the wire and magnetic field directions.